 Option: Turn to: To use the Run Setup option Refer to the Installation and Getting Started Guide shipped with the switch.
-To use the ProCurve Stack Manager See the chapter on stack management in the Advanced Traffic Management Guide.
 To view and monitor switch status and counters Appendix B, "Monitoring and Analyzing Switch Operation" To learn how to configure and use passwords and other security features Refer to the Access Security Guide for your switch.
-To learn how to use the Event Log "Using Logging To Identify Problem Sources" on page ${\sf C-23}$ To learn how the CLI operates Chapter 4, "Using the Command Line Interface (CLI)" To download software (the OS) Appendix A, "File Transfers" For a description of how switch memory handles configuration changes "Switch Memory and Configuration" on page 6-1 For information on other switch features and how to configure them See the Table of Contents at the front of this manual.
+To learn how to use the Event Log "Using the Event Log To Identify Problem Sources" on page C-27 To learn how the CLI operates Chapter 4, "Using the Command Line Interface (CLI)" To download switch software Appendix A, "File Transfers" For a description of how switch memory handles configuration changes Chapter 6, "Switch Memory and Configuration" For information on other switch features and how to configure them Refer to the Table of Contents at the front of this guide, and to "Sources for More Information" on page 1-4.

-Using the Menu Interface Where To Go From Here - This page is intentionally unused. -
+- This page is intentionally unused. -